American literature

 Following World War I, modernist literature rejected nineteenth-century forms and values.
-F. Scott Fitzgerald captured the carefree mood of the 1920s, but John Dos Passos and Ernest Hemingway, who became famous with The Sun Also Rises and A Farewell to Arms, and William Faulkner, adopted experimental forms.
+F. Scott Fitzgerald captured the carefree mood of the 1920s, while John Dos Passos and Ernest Hemingway, who became famous with The Sun Also Rises and A Farewell to Arms, and William Faulkner, adopted experimental forms.
 American modernist poets included diverse figures such as Wallace Stevens, T. S. Eliot, Robert Frost, Ezra Pound, and E. E. Cummings.
-Great Depression-era writers included John Steinbeck, the author of The Grapes of Wrath (1939) and Of Mice and Men (1937).
+Great Depression–era writers included John Steinbeck, the author of The Grapes of Wrath (1939) and Of Mice and Men (1937).
 America's involvement in World War II led to works such as Norman Mailer's The Naked and the Dead (1948), Joseph Heller's Catch-22 (1961) and Kurt Vonnegut Jr.'s Slaughterhouse-Five (1969).
 Prominent playwrights of these years include Eugene O'Neill, who won a Nobel Prize in Literature.
 In the mid-twentieth century, drama was dominated by Tennessee Williams and Arthur Miller.
 Musical theater was also prominent.

-In the late-20th and early-21st centuries, there has been increased popular and academic acceptance of literature written by immigrant, ethnic, and LGBT writers, and of writings in languages other than English.
+In the late-20th and early-21st centuries, there has been increased popular and academic acceptance of literature written by immigrant, ethnic, and LGBTQ writers, and of writings in languages other than English.
 Examples of pioneers in these areas include the LGBT author Michael Cunningham, the Asian American authors Maxine Hong Kingston and Ocean Vuong, and African American authors such as Ralph Ellison, James Baldwin, and Toni Morrison.
-In 2016, the folk-rock songwriter Bob Dylan won the Nobel Prize in Literature.
+In 2016, the folk-rock songwriter Bob Dylan won the Nobel Prize in Literature, and in 2020 the poet Louise Glück became the most recent American winner.